Overview

 Laura Pendergast, Associate Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, The Pennsylvania State University.

-Charles Price, Associate Professor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; PhD, Graduate Center, City University of New York.
+Linn Posey-Maddox, Professor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; PhD, University of California, Berkeley.

 M. Meghan Raisch, Assistant Professor of Instruction, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; PhD, Temple University.